modularml/mojo/stdlib/docs/faq.md

 These particular areas of the standard library are in active development and we commit to releasing them when their public-facing API has stabilized.

-#### 5. What are closed-source packages for the Mojo Standard Library?
+#### 5. Why are some Standard Library modules missing from the open-source code?

-As we prepared the Mojo Standard Library for its open-source release, we produced an open-source module and a closed-source module.
-The open-source module contains all the Mojo source code for the Standard Library primitives that are available for use.
-The Mojo Standard Library closed-source packages contain Standard Library primitives that are available for use — however, we are not releasing their source code publicly at this time for two main reasons.
-The source is expected to change rapidly in the near term and will be released publicly after that rate of change has stabilized.
-Additionally, proprietary aspects of these primitives require further internal review and refinement before they can be confidently shared with the community.
+When we were preparing to open source the Standard Library, we realized that some modules weren't ready for open-source release.
+For example:

+- Some modules are expected to change rapidly in the near term, and need to stabilize.
+- Some modules are too tightly integrated into other portions of MAX and need to be refactored.
+- Some modules may have proprietary aspects that require additional review and refinement.

+For the short term, we've left these modules as closed source.
+The built version of the Mojo Standard Library will include these closed-source modules as well as the open-source modules, so Mojo users still have the full set of primitives available to them.

+Over time, we hope to move most of the closed-source modules into the open-source repo.